apple-juju/ADA_Chilling_Effects/index.md

 Here again, results are unambiguous: there is a lasting change of trend after the interruption, with the total number of pageviews shrinking.
 Let us take a look at the possible causes:
 - People felt reassured enough by GDPR adoption to not have to protect their privacy by themselves
-- People were more interested in privacy-related topics before GDPR adoption, since the topic was probably more discussed in media than after, like most of laws
+- People were more interested in privacy-related topics before GDPR adoption, since the topic was probably more discussed in media before than after, like most laws

-In order to either confirm or contradict these conjectures, we have to compare these results with our comparison articles - the ones that got a rating of less than 2 in our crowdsourcing - in order to see if articles less informative on privacy protection followed the same trend or not.
+In order to either confirm or contradict these conjectures, we have to compare these results with our comparison articles - the ones that got a rating of less than 2 in our crowdsourcing, in order to see if articles less informative on privacy protection followed the same trend or not.

 <img src=".\images\privacy_control_1.png">